lsblakk/pystar/docs/webapp.rst

 Enter the admin site
 ---------------------------------

 Now, try logging in.
-(You created a superuser account earlier, when running ''syncdb'' for the fist time.
+(You created a superuser account earlier, when running ``syncdb`` for the fist time.
 If you didn't create one or forgot the password you can create another one.)
 You should see the Django admin index page.